jivandabeast/resumeBookCompiler/README.md

 # Resume Book Compiler
-## Designed for the UAlbany Cyber Jobs Fair
-### Could also be adapted for other automated PDF compilation applications
+Designed for the UAlbany Cyber Jobs Fair, *could also be adapted for other automated PDF compilation applications*

 ## Requirements
 The only requirement is the command line tool `pdftk`, which can be installed with the command `sudo snap install pdftk`.